WHAT IS TMJ DISORDER (TMD)?

 - Grinding, clicking, or popping sounds coming from the jaw

-There are many root causes for these symptoms that involve the temporomandibular joint, including:
+There are many root causes for the symptoms involving the temporomandibular joint, including:

 - Teeth grinding and clenching